 Next, you will see URLs to get you started.
 Each endpoint URL is made up of the following segments: http://[hub_ip_address]/apps/api/[app_id]/[endpoint_path]?access_token=[access_token]

-for local endpoints, or similar Internet URLs for cloud endpoints.
+for local endpoints, or similar Internet-accessible URLs for cloud endpoints.
 (A Maker API instance can be configured to allow LAN-only access, cloud-only access, or both.)

 This returns the following JSON: